ykwilpodcast/ykwilpodcast.github.io/_posts/2016-07-01-episode-2-resident-evil.markdown

 ---

 <img class="bannerPhoto" src="{{ site.url }}/assets/bannerPhoto_residentEvil.png" />
-*Do you get overly attached to things without any real explanation of why?
-Then this is the podcast for you. **You Know What I Like...?** is a regularly scheduled enthusiastic flailing about another piece of pop culture.*

-*For our second episode, we sat down and talked about one of the most prominent horror games that exists across all consoles: **Resident Evil** in all of its forms: both its original source material and the films that they inspired.*

 <script src="https://www.buzzsprout.com/58982/395510-episode-2-resident-evil.js?player=small" type="text/javascript" charset="utf-8"></script>

+For our second episode, we sat down and talked about one of the most prominent horror games that exists across all consoles: **Resident Evil** in all of its forms: both its original source material and the films that they inspired.

 This month's questions are: